Where words fail, music speaks

 How we do it

-We run fortnightly sessions in a light and spacious village hall in Cooksbridge near Lewes and at the Salvation Army Hall in Burgess Hill.
+We run fortnightly sessions in a light and spacious village hall in Cooksbridge near Lewes and at St Wilfred's Community Centre, Station Road, Burgess Hill.
 The creative music sessions run for an hour and there’s a chance to have a drink and biscuits at the beginning of each session, offering a space where friendships can develop and carers can find mutual support and information about useful services.

 Who we are